drunkeneye/MAFIA.A8/README.md

 ## BUGS or similar

+- check for cargo, also when doing gang-war
 - Even out rank requirements for bank/pub/gangsters
 - Fix English/Polish localizations
-- help KEY=overview during map implement it
-- ask if human player wants to use ai for fight
-- when fighting car owner, the name is not shown when the person dies